Get started today!

 - Application requirements: Online application, transcripts, undergraduate GPA of 3.0 or higher or a GPA of 3.0 or higher for a minimum of 12 graduate credits at another accredited institution.

-- Deadline(s): April 15 deadline for summer start, July 15 for fall start and Dec.
-15 for spring start, or until filled
+- Deadline(s): April 15 deadline for summer start, July 15 for fall start, or until filled

 - Course Requirements: 4 courses (12 credits)

 - Typical Course Load: This certificate program involves taking courses over the course of two summers and during the fall and spring semester; however, there is flexibility and the time needed for completion is likely to vary depending on the pathway students select to complete the program and whether the student is a pre-service or in-service educator.